jasminelatham/first-github-repo/README.md

 # first-github-repo
 First GitHub repo
-This file is edited manually
+This file is edited manually.
+This file was modified locally